Tom has stood in 17 elections in Medway. He has been elected on 15 occasions.

 |

+Council attendance records are only available from October 2001 onwards.
 Click on a term to see how Tom Mason's attendance compared to the other councillors for that term.

 Attendance at Cabinet Meetings